← Back to Blog

 Nano-Grain Tungsten Carbide

 The latest generation of automotive drill point dies uses nano-grain (0.2–0.3μm) tungsten carbide.
-Benefits:
+Common experience indicates:

 • Better edge retention on AHSS